acceleratedscience/open-ad-toolkit/README.md

         adccl show molecules using file \'base_molecules.sdf\'

 <br>

 ## Getting Started - Jupyter

 ### Jupyter Setup

 If you plan to use this application inside Jupyter Notebook of JupyterLab, you should set it up as follows:

+1. Activate your virtual environment, as described under [Installation](#installation) on top.

+        source ./openad/bin/activate

 1. Install ipykernel, which includes IPython: